 That’s right, it’s travelling time!

 For R’s birthday I decided to book us a holiday to Tromso, a lovely little city in Norway that sits inside the arctic circle and has an average January temperature of -3.5 degrees.
 The sun ‘rose’ at about 11.30am and ‘set’ at about 2pm-ish.
 I say rose and set, but Tromso was just emerging from polar night and from the city it was actually impossible to see the sun at all, due to some rather large mountains.

 Flights, food and furnishings

 The flight out was fine.
 It takes about 3 hours to get to Tromso from Gatwick so, aside from the fact that I hate Gatwick airport, the journey was relatively pleasant.
 The front row, which I had been unable to book online, was unoccupied, so we summoned the stewardess, pointed at R’s beanpole legs and were summarily moved to more spacious surroundings.
-The vegetarian meal was ominously inedible, but I failed to pick up on the hint.
-Norway is not really very good for vegetarians.
-We found a couple of good restaurants during our 4 night trip, but even the hotel restaurant (at the Radisson Blu, an international hotel chain FFS) didn’t have any vegetarian food on the menu.
+The vegetarian meal was ominously inedible, but I failed to pick up on the hint – Norway is not really very good for vegetarians.
+We found a couple of good restaurants during our 4 night trip, but even the restaurant at the hotel (the Radisson Blu) didn’t have any vegetarian food on the menu.
 Like, nothing at all.
 Thank god the breakfast buffet was so well stocked and not very well attended – I spent the entire trip with bananas and muffins stuffed into my pockets.